How does Pinterest cater to hobbyists and DIY enthusiasts?

 Furthermore, Pinterest’s search functionality allows users to discover new ideas and projects related to their hobbies.
 By simply typing in a keyword or phrase, users can find a plethora of images and articles related to their interests.
 This makes it easy to find step-by-step tutorials, tips, and tricks, as well as creative ideas to fuel their imagination.

-In addition to its search feature, Pinterest also offers a “Related Pins” section, which suggests similar content based on the images users have saved or interacted with.
-This feature helps users discover new ideas and projects that they may not have come across otherwise, expanding their horizons and encouraging them to try new things.
+In addition to its search feature, Pinterest also offers a “Related Pins” section, which suggests similar content based on the user’s interests and previous searches.
+This feature helps users discover new ideas and projects they may not have come across otherwise, expanding their horizons and encouraging them to try new things.

 FAQ: